Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 3 Tiers of pure players

-2.1 Tier 1 Pure Players
+2.1 Tier 1 Pure Play PLATFORMS

 Interactive Brokers, Swissquote, SAXO, Hargreaves Lansdown etc.

-These brokers are independent, may have banking licences, which plays in the favour in our assessment, but their core services are around the Brokerage Business, so the revenue stream is not diversified.
+These brokers are independent, may have banking licences, which plays in the favour in our assessment, but their core services are around the brokerage business, so the revenue stream is not diversified.
 What makes them unique is that they:

-• Are Industry Leaders – In at least one key developed market.
+- Are Industry Leaders – In at least one key developed market.
 Brokers in this group are usually competitive for long term investors, although prices in this category vary significantly – check before investing.

 Examples include Interactive Brokers (International), Swissquote (International), SAXO (International), Hargreaves Lansdown (UK) or AJ Bell (UK).